jacksonxusy/learningTask/solidity/BasicLearning.md

   3. Rollback on Failure: Any exception/trigger causes complete rollback
   4. Gas Consumption: Gas is consumed regardless of success/failure

+**upgrade contract can be implemented via two points**
+1. delegatecall -- logic contract can use proxy contract context, then no need to concern data change each time upggrading logic contract.
+2. fallback function -- when user calls a function that doesn't exist in proxy contract, it will route to fallback method.
+In fallback method, we can call logict contract to route to real implementation.

 **upgrade contract conflict**

 1. Type 1 – Logic contract overwrites Proxy’s own slots (The Akropolis-style bug)
 The proxy stores its critical data (implementation address, admin, etc.) in low slots (0, 1, …).